Breaking down the Middle East startup ecosystem with analogies that click, not jargon that confuses. Built for the curious — not the credentialed.

 We map who funded them, who they compete with, what regulation shapes them, and where they sit in the bigger picture.

-Every Sunday: the biggest MENA deals decoded, one startup explained, the ethics behind the headlines.
+Every Sunday: the biggest deals decoded, one startup explained, the ethics behind the headlines.
 No fluff, free forever.

 Join 0 readers.
 We're just getting started.